-Note that the value of bmax that maximizes expected lifetime reproductive success is not necessarily the same as the ESS value (although when R is at an equilibrium, the values are the same).
-In particular, this value depends on the current population size.
+Our motivation for calculating LRS is two-fold.
+First, we can calculate an expected LRS for an individual, but we can also compare that expectation to the stochastically realized LRS in our GEM simulation.
+Second, classic theory and its more modern incarnations suggest that evolution maximizes LRS when populations are at equilibrium, whereas it maximizes per-capita growth rate in growing populations (MacArthur 1962; MacArthur & Wilson 2001; Lande et al. 2009; Engen & Sæther 2017).
+Note that the value of bmax that maximizes expected lifetime reproductive success is not necessarily the same as the ESS value (although when R is at its deterministic equilibrium, the values are the same).
+In particular, this value depends on the current population size, meaning that the value of bmax that maximizes lifetime reproductive success changes as the population grows.
 We term this transient peak on the fitness landscape a “transient evolutionary attractor” (TEA), because it changes as the population moves through its transient dynamics.
 Re-examining the observed lifetime reproductive success values, it is clear that the peak of the observed distribution is often centered on these TEAs (Fig. 3, 4th row), and that the observed evolutionary trajectory for bmax often appears to be approaching this TEA rather than the ESS (Fig. 3, 2nd and 5th rows).
 The outcome in which populations evolved toward a TEA rather than an ESS holds across a range of values for the trade-off slope, c (Figure S5).